-The Asian Conservation Studio is one of only three such studios in the United States and the oldest outside of Asia.
+The Asian Conservation Studio is one of only five such studios in the United States and the oldest outside of Asia.
 The studio was established in 1907 within the department of Asiatic Art during Okakura Kakuzo’s curatorship.
 Headed by a Japanese mounter named Motokichi Tamura, its initial mission was to preserve Japanese paintings.

 In 1981, a generous donation, made by Carl A. Weyerhaeuser Charitable Trusts in honor of Kojiro and Harriet Tomita, allowed the installation of a new studio, complete with tatami matting (traditional Japanese floor covering).
 In 1995, the E. Rhodes and Leona B. Carpenter Foundation endowed funding for conservation materials, equipment and the renovation of a workspace for treating Chinese paintings.
 In 1998, the studio became part of the department of Conservation and Collections Management.